Casual vacancies in the Australian Parliament: Territories

-House of Representatives
+House of Representatives casual vacancies

 Casual vacancies in the House of Representatives are filled by a by-election.
 There is no constitutional requirement for a by-election to be held within any particular time, or at all.
 When a general election is expected within a relatively short time, it has often been the practice not to hold a by-election.
 This has been justified on the grounds that: (a) the electors of the seat in question should not be burdened with voting twice within a short period of time, when their views are hardly likely to change significantly in that time; and (b) the cost of holding a by-election is considerable, and it is ultimately the taxpayers who bear the cost.
 For example, the death of three Cabinet ministers in the 1940 Canberra air disaster on 13 August 1940 meant that three by-elections would have been required.
 However, a general election was already being planned to be held in the coming weeks and the by-elections were therefore not required.

 If it is appropriate to hold a by-election, the Speaker consults with the Australian Electoral Commission as to the suitability of various dates, invites comments from the various party leaders about the proposed dates, makes the final choice, and issues the writ.
 At least 33 days must elapse between the moment the Speaker issues a writ and the date of a by-election, and the Speaker cannot issue the writ until receipt of a formal letter of resignation.
 A by-election must take place on a Saturday.

 If, since the previous general election, there has been a re-distribution that has altered the boundaries of the division in question, then the boundaries as at the original election still apply, but only those electors enrolled for that division at the time of the by-election are permitted, and required, to vote.